mediumTaj/dotnet-standard-sdk-generated/src/IBM.WatsonDeveloperCloud.Conversation.v1/Docs/Api/CounterexamplesAPI.md

             var apiInstance = new CounterexamplesAPI();
             var workspaceId = workspaceId_example;  // string | The workspace ID.
-            var pageLimit = 56;  // int? | The number of records to return in each page of results.
+            var pageLimit = 56;  // long? | The number of records to return in each page of results.
 The default page limit is 100. (optional) var includeCount = true;  // bool? | Whether to include information about the number of records returned. (optional)  (default to false) var sort = sort_example;  // string | Sorts the response according to the value of the specified property, in ascending or descending order. (optional) var cursor = cursor_example;  // string | A token identifying the last value from the previous page of results. (optional)